jeffmur/RedRum/index.md

 layout: default
 ---
 ## ABOUT THIS GAME
-When Casper begins an ordinary day as a bellhop, he finds himself trapped on the top floor of Hotel RedRum, and must find a way out.
+When <font color="green">Casper</font> begins an ordinary day as a bellhop, he finds himself trapped on the top floor of Hotel RedRum, and must <font color="red">find a way out.</font>
 # The only way out is down
 <iframe width="500" height="315" src="https://www.youtube-nocookie.com/embed/IxQwqimojLA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>